uw-acme/qlaser_zcu/README.md

 ## Develop
 This repo/package is build with [Poetry](https://python-poetry.org/docs/).
 You may clone this repo into your devices and setup a development envireonment with `poetry install` command.
 This will craete a python environment and download all nessisary packages into the environment

+To build a documentation, goto `docs` folder and run `make html` command.
+This will create a html documentation in `docs/build/html` folder.
+Open `index.html` file in a browser to view the documentation